Why Did NASA Stop Exploring the Ocean Explained

 • Studying deep-sea organisms helps scientists imagine microbial life on other planets.

-Thus, the answer to Why Did NASA Stop Exploring the Ocean is not abandonment but evolution.
+Thus, the answer to Deep-sea exploration is not abandonment but evolution.
 The oceans continue to provide knowledge that strengthens space missions.

 FAQs